 Howe and Beliveau are named to the 100 Greatest NHL Players in 2017, as is another inductee, Beliveau's Montreal teammate Bernie Geoffrion.
 Forward Hooley Smith and longtime Boston Bruins president Weston Adams are also inducted into the Hall.

 Howe's status as a Hall of Famer doesn't prevent him returning as a player with the Houston Aeros of the World Hockey Association in 1973.
-He spends six seasons in the WHA before coming back to the NHL with the Hartford Whalers in 1979, becoming the first member of the Hall to play in the League after being inducted.
+He plays six seasons in the WHA before coming back to the NHL with the Hartford Whalers in 1979, becoming the first member of the Hall to play in the League after being inducted.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

-1980: In a day that changes the game and helps open the NHL to the world, brothers Peter Stastny and Anton Stastny defect while playing for Czechoslovakia's national team in Innsbruck, Austria.
-Quebec Nordiques owner Marcel Aubut and director of player personnel Gilles Leger arrange an escape to Vienna after a game against the Soviet Union; one night later, Peter, Anton and Peter's wife Dariana land in Montreal.
+1980: In a day that changes the game and helps open the NHL to the world, brothers Peter Stastny and Anton Stastny defect while playing for their Czechoslovakian team in Innsbruck, Austria.
+Quebec Nordiques owner Marcel Aubut and director of player personnel Gilles Leger arrange an escape to Vienna after a game against the Soviet Union; one night later, Peter, Anton and Peter's wife Darina land in Montreal.
 The brothers sign with the Nordiques and enjoy instant success: Peter has 39 goals and 109 points in his first NHL season and wins the Calder Trophy as the League's top rookie, Anton also scores 39 goals and finishes with 85 points.
 Older brother Marian Stastny stays behind and is removed from the national team, but is able to come to North America and join the Nordiques for the 1981-82 season.